tnscorcoran/rhsso-3scale/README.md

-2 - Initial Setup Red Hat Single Sign On
+2 - Initial Setup of Red Hat Single Sign On
 ==================================================================================================
 Login to Master
 Create a Realm for 3scale Oauth.
 Name it.
 We'll refer to it as **_3scale-oauth-realm_**